Skip to Content

 Food is synonymous with Thailand.
 Forget the local Thai restaurant down the street from your house!
 To experience the best Thai cuisine, you need to get in the streets.

-In my opinion, one of the best things to do in Bangkok at night is joining a night tuk tuk tour of Bangkok where an enthusiastic driver/guide shows you around some of the best night spots in the city and takes you on a food tour to taste some of the best delights that Thailand has to offer.
+In my opinion, one of the best things to do in Bangkok at night is joining a night tuk tuk tour.
+An enthusiastic driver/guide will show you around the top locations in the city, from temples to bustling markets, and lead a delicious food tasting experience.

-And there you go!
-I hope this Bangkok itinerary for 3 days was useful to make your plans and decide what to do in Bangkok for 3 days.
-Enjoy your stay!
+And there you go.
+I hope this Bangkok itinerary for 3 days was useful to make your plans and make the most of your time in the city!

 Where to Stay in Bangkok